 My experience in simulating hair and cloth for crowd was the basis for my segue into creature fx.
 Hair, cloth and muscle simulations.
 Maya + Houdini

-Most of my games work consists of cut scene fx, comps, body and facial animation but is also complementary to the VR projects I've contributed to.
-I've gained familiarity with Unity and Unreal Engine
+Most of my games work consists of cut scene fx, comps, body and facial animation, however it's complementary to the realtime/VR projects I've contributed to.
+I've gained familiarity with Unity and Unreal Engine.
+I had a lot of fun integrating this keyboard with the gameplay!

 Greenscreen, mattes, comps, roto, stereo